itailang/poster_guide/README.md

 An immediate thing I would like to know about a new work is whether its code is publicly available.
 The `Implementation` block informs about that and routes to the code repo with a QR code.
 I recommend using [qrcode-monkey](https://www.qrcode-monkey.com/).
 It is free and easy to use.

 The `Method` block answers the **"How did you do it"** question.
 It may include a system diagram, an illustration of the losses, accentuate an important method component, and so on.
+You will most probably focus on this block during the poster presentation.
+Make sure its content is informative and clear, such that it will enable you to explain your method easily and intuitively.

-After the audience knows what you did and how, it is time to showcase **"What did you get"**.
+After the listeners know what you did and how, it is time to showcase **"What did you get"**.
 It is done by the `Quantitative Results` and `Qualitative Results` blocks.
 This is the place to show the exciting results of your work by using graphs, images, tables, and some accompanying text.
 I recommend emphasizing the most interesting findings with visual elements such as rectangles, circles, and arrows.

+The poster is not a paper.
+You may use the visuals that best serve the purpose of presenting your work, whether they are from the main paper or the supplemental material.
+Typically, the teaser figure goes to the `Concept` block, an overview system diagram from the main body is placed under the `Method` block, and the most important/interesting/appealing results figures and tables from the paper or supplementary are included in the `Results` blocks.

 ## Preparing the Poster